Treatment for Anxiety

 - Heredity – If you have family members that have suffered from anxiety, your chances of struggling with this illness are much higher.

-- Personality – A low concept of self-worth may cause anxiety in certain individuals.
+- Personality – A low concept of self-worth may cause anxiety in specific individuals.

 What is an anxiety attack?

-An anxiety attack is a mental state in which you may experience one or several symptoms, which will often be very intense and frightening.
-During an anxiety attack, you may feel as if you are going to die.
-It is an overwhelming feeling of helplessness and fear that leaves you feeling like you just ran a marathon.
-It drains you physically and emotionally and it is not uncommon for someone to fall asleep for a good long time right after having a panic attack.
+An anxiety attack is a mental state in which you may experience one or several symptoms, often very intense and frightening.
+During an anxiety attack, you may feel as if you will die.
+An overwhelming feeling of helplessness and fear leaves you feeling like you just ran a marathon.
+It drains you physically and emotionally, and it is not uncommon for someone to fall asleep for a long time, right after a panic attack.

-The frequency of anxiety attacks can vary from once a year to several times a day depending on the severity and whether or not it is being treated.
-Panic attacks take a lot out of you and at times, you may think that life will never get better.
-Many things can trigger an anxiety attack and they are normally related to fear or change.
+The frequency of anxiety attacks can vary from once a year to several times a day, depending on the severity and whether or not it is being treated.
+Panic attacks take a lot out of you; sometimes, you may think that life will never improve.
+Many things can trigger an anxiety attack, generally related to fear or change.